TheN1NJ4LL0/WorldEdit-Build-Menu/README.md

   - Per-player settings persistence
 - ✨ **NEW**: `/smoothtool` command to get the smooth tool
 - ✨ **NEW**: `/smooth [iterations]` command for manual terrain smoothing
+- ✨ **NEW**: Transform commands for rotating and flipping selections
+  - `/rotate <degrees>` - Rotate selection 90°, 180°, or 270°
+  - `/flip [x|y|z]` - Flip selection along any axis
+  - Transform menu in builder UI for easy access
 - ✨ **NEW**: Pyramid shapes - `/pyramid` and `/hpyramid` commands
 - ✨ **NEW**: Square shapes (rectangular prisms) via menu - solid and hollow
 - ✨ **NEW**: Interactive menu system completely redesigned
-  - 8 main categories: Selection, Clipboard, Editing, Shapes, Schematics, Build Areas, Undo/Redo
+  - 9 main categories: Selection, Clipboard, Editing, Transform, Shapes, Schematics, Build Areas, Undo/Redo
+  - Transform menu with rotate and flip operations
   - Advanced paste controls with rotation, flip, and offset
   - Schematic loading with full placement controls
   - Build area creation with coordinate inputs